louisds/NLP-projects/README.md

 # NLP-projects
-Projects involving NLP, sorted by which algorithms are used.
+Projects involving NLP, sorted by task and which algorithms are used.